-Finally, all other things being equal, the drift-barrier hypothesis implies that organisms with lower N_e will also evolve to have less refined capacities for their individual enzymes and structural features.
+Finally, all other things being equal, the drift-barrier hypothesis implies that organisms with lower N_e will also evolve to have less refined structural and functional features.
 The negative correlation of the mutation rate with decreased N_e (Chapter 4) provides a case in point, and other examples will be encountered in subsequent chapters.
-In some cases, the reduced functionality of a system can open up opportunities for the establishment of additional layers of complexity, which can in turn lead to further relaxation of selection on previously established mechanisms (Chapter 20).
+In some cases, the reduced functionality of a system can open up opportunities for the establishment of additional layers of complexity, which can in turn lead to further relaxation of selection on previously established mechanisms, leading to the false impression that robust systems represent adaptive improvement (Chapter 20).
+This matter is taken up in further detail in the following sections.

 Taken together, these arguments highlight the fact that N_e limitations, driven by fundamental constraints associated with ecology and the genetic machinery, play a central role in encouraging particular lineages to ascend up the hierarchy of complexity by nonadaptive mechanisms.

-The key point is that certain population-genetic environments are conducive to the passive operation of a complexity ratchet, with small incremental changes accruing on short time scales cumulatively leading a lineage to a new location in phenotypic space.
-One might expect that in moving up the ladder of cellular organization - from nucleotide sequences to translated protein products to higher-order structural and biochemical features, there will be a diminishing probability of effectively neutral evolution.
-However, as will be seen below, the organizational structure of genomes facilitates the emergence of neutral evolutionary pathways.
+That is, certain population-genetic environments are conducive to the passive operation of a complexity ratchet, with small incremental changes accruing on short time scales cumulatively leading a lineage to a new location in phenotypic space.
+Nevertheless, one might still expect that in moving up the ladder of biological organization - from nucleotide sequences to translated protein products to higher-order structural and biochemical features of cells, there will be a diminishing probability of effectively neutral evolution.
+However, as will be seen below, the very nature of genome architecture facilitates the emergence of neutral evolutionary pathways at higher levels.
 Just as the third positions of codons for amino-acids with four-fold redundancy in the genetic code renders some nucleotide substitutions effectively neutral, many aspects of cellular architecture are structured in ways that provide multiple degrees of freedom for making molecular shifts with minor fitness consequences.
 Thus, the evolution of increased complexity need not imply increased superiority in any sense of the word, and evolution driven by nonadaptive mechanisms (mutation, recombination, and random genetic drift) need not imply a descent towards overtly maladaptive change.